Michael Cohen Warns That Donald Trump Will Do Anything To Win Re-Election, Even Starting A New War

-Donald Trump’s former personal lawyer has a dire warning for the upcoming election — the president will do whatever it takes to remain in power, even if it means starting a new war.
+Donald Trump’s former personal lawyer has a dire warning for the upcoming election — the president might do whatever it takes to remain in power, even if it means starting a new war.

 Speaking to NBC News on Friday, Michael Cohen said he believes Trump will do “anything and everything” to win the election in November, including manipulating the ballots or pulling the United States into an armed conflict.